pablovin/ChefsHatGYM/README.md

 Fora a complete overview on the development of the game, refer to:

 - It's Food Fight!
 Introducing the Chef's Hat Card Game for Affective-Aware HRI (https://arxiv.org/abs/2002.11458)
+- You Were Always on My Mind: Introducing Chef’s Hat and COPPER for Personalized Reinforcement Learning (https://www.frontiersin.org/articles/10.3389/frobt.2021.669990/full)
 - The Chef's Hat rulebook  [The Chef's Hat rulebook.](gitImages/RulebookMenuv08.pdf)

 If you want to have access to the game materials (cards and playing field), please contact us using the contact information at the end of the page.